earthlab/earthlab.github.io/_drafts/workshops/version-control/2-fork-push-pull-clone/2017-09-12-collab03-pull-request.md

 A merge conflict
 occurs when two users edit the same part of a file at the same time.
-Git cannot decide which edit was first and which was last, and therefore which edit should be in the most current copy.
+Git cannot automatically determine which edit should be in the most current copy.
 Hence the conflict.

 <figure>
 	<a href="https://developer.atlassian.com/blog/2015/01/a-better-pull-request/merge-conflict.png">
 	<img src="https://developer.atlassian.com/blog/2015/01/a-better-pull-request/merge-conflict.png"></a>
 	<figcaption> Merge conflicts occur when the same part of a script or
-	document has been changed simultaneously and Git can’t determine should be applied.
+	document has been changed simultaneously.
 Source: Atlassian
 	</figcaption>
 </figure>